Australian Co-operative Glossary

 participants

-in the enterprise and its members, and where the entity's income is derived
+in the enterprise and its members; where the funding for and income of the

 Mutuality principle

-income to the organisation.
-The principle is that assessable income must be
+The principle is that taxable income must be

 derived by outside parties (a person cannot make a profit out of himself or

-An Australian 'not-for-profit' co-operative that can be formed with or
+is a 'not-for-profit' organisation which can be formed with or

 without shares.
 While a

-members from profits or upon winding up.
-This type of co-operative is
+members from profits, asset revaluation or upon winding up.
+This type of

-commonly used to provide social, cultural and recreation services.
+commonly used to provide social, cultural and recreation services to its

 Primary activity

-The primary activity of a co-operative is generally related to the main purpose
+Is an activity that is related to the main purpose

 activity.